ruby-syntax-tree/syntax_tree/README.md

 ### SyntaxTree.search(source, query, &block)

 This function takes an input string containing Ruby code, an input string containing a valid Ruby `in` clause expression that can be used to match against nodes in the tree (can be generated using `stree expr`, `stree match`, or `Node#construct_keys`), and a block.
 Each node that matches the given query will be yielded to the block.
 The block will receive the node as its only argument.

+### SyntaxTree.index(source)

+This function takes an input string containing Ruby code and returns a list of all of the class declarations, module declarations, and method definitions within a file.
+Each of the entries also has access to its associated comments.
+This is useful for generating documentation or index information for a file to support something like go-to-definition.

 ## Nodes